Leofltt/Kairos/README.md

 Parameter patterns are assigned for every pfield.
 A generic function to assign a new pattern to an instrument's pfield  is

-`addPf' "instrumentname" pfnumber list updatefunction`
+`addPf "instrumentname" pfnumber list updatefunction`

 for simplicity of usage, we want to create partially applied functions based on what we need in every instrument.
 For example one such function common to all  instruments is

-`vol i list fun = addPf' i 4 list fun`
+`vol i list fun = addPf i 4 list fun`

 that simply assigns the pattern to pfield number 4, which is used as the amplitude scaling value (0-1) common to all the default orchestra instruments.
 Check out the file [BootKairos.hs] to see all the functions already implemented in such way.